Sendible insights Social Media Questionnaire and Workflow for Onboarding New Clients

 • What to include on invoices: including PO numbers, client addresses, and any mandatory tax information

-• Costs: is it a one-off cost or will you be working on a monthly retainer?
+• Costs: Is it a one-off cost or will you be working on a monthly retainer?

 • Extra costs: what’s the fee for any extra work?
 What happens if there is scope creep and you need to charge more?
 How will you work that out and invoice for it?